 Places to Visit

 There are a large number of places to visit from Mendham Mill.
 These are just some of the places visitors have enjoyed:

 Southwold and the East coast seaside towns of Warbleswick and Dunwich, just 35 minutes drive away.
 Southwold, with its pier and beach huts is a quintessentially English seaside town.

 Boating on the Broads: either from Beccles, just 25 minutes away or from Wroxham.

 Norwich.
 The Cathedral City is 20 miles north of Mendham Mill (30 minutes drive)

 Flatford Mill, Dedham and ‘Constable Country’ is 45 minutes away.
 Dedham is also home to The Munnings Museum at Castle House which was Sir Alfred Munnings’ home in later life and is now a museum with a large number of his paintings.

-Some people prefer just to stay at Mendham Mill itself, fishing, canoeing or simply enjoying the grounds!
+Some people prefer just to stay at Mendham Mill itself, fishing, canoeing, swimming or simply enjoying the grounds!